ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 ### Resizing the internal array

 The basic idea is to not try to resize the internal array -- as we already mentioned it is not possible to resize it.
-Instead we create a *new* array of a larger size, and copy over the elements from the old array to the new.
+Instead we create a *new* array of a larger size, and copy the elements from the old array to the new.
 Afterwards we can forget about the old array because it will not be used anymore.

     resize(stack, capacity):
         oldArr = stack.arr               // Remember the old internal array
         stack.arr = new Array(capacity)  // Create a new internal array
         for i in 0 .. oldArr.size-1:
-            stack.arr[i] = oldArr[i]     // Copy over all elements to the new array
+            stack.arr[i] = oldArr[i]     // Copy all elements to the new array

 ![
     Resizing an array-based stack, increasing the capacity from 8 to 16.
     Before resizing, *size* points to after the last cell in the array, indicating that the array is full.
-    We have to create a new array with the larger capacity and copy over all elements.
+    We have to create a new array with the larger capacity and copy all elements.
 ](images/6.4-array-stack-resize.svg){#fig:array-stack-resize}

 <!-- \newpage -->